Single Subject

 *For mathematics: a course in algebra, geometry, mathematics, quantitative reasoning, or statistics.

-8. Meet the Basic Skills Requirement by Coursework and Exam
+8. Meet the Basic Skills Requirement by a combination of Coursework and Exam

-• California Subject Examinations for Teachers (CSET): passing scores on the CSET in the subject for the credential sought.
-For more information regarding CSET, visit CL-674
+• California Subject Examinations for Teachers (CSET): passing the appropriate CSET for the credential sought-CSET: Multiple Subjects.
+For more information regarding CSET, visit CL-674.

-• Commission on Teacher Credentialing (CTC) approved Subject Matter Program~A Subject Matter Preparation Program is an organized course of undergraduate study which meets the Commission on Teacher Credentialing standards for subject matter preparation.
+• Commission on Teacher Credentialing (CTC) approved Subject Matter Program: A Subject Matter Preparation Program is an organized course of undergraduate study that meets the Commission on Teacher Credentialing standards for subject matter preparation.
 Subject Matter Waiver Letter from a Subject Matter Preparation Program signed by an authorized person in the education department of a California college or university with an approved program.

-• Academic Degree Major~Verification of completion of an academic degree major in the subject area of the credential being sought.
-In order to meet subject matter competency by degree major, the degree major must be an exact match to the authorization listed on the teaching credential.
-The major must be an exact degree match in one of the subjects named in the Education Code {Art, Dance, English, World Languages, Mathematics, Music, Physical Education, Science, Social Science, and Theater}
+• Meeting Subject Matter Competency (SMC) requirement by Degree Major: Verification of completion of an academic degree major in the subject area of the credential.
+In order to meet SMC by degree major, the degree major listed on your transcript must be an exact match to the authorization listed on the teaching credential named in the Education Code {Art, Dance, English, World Languages, Mathematics, Music, Physical Education, Science, Social Science, and Theater}.
+The current statutory language does not provide flexibility in the acceptance of closely related subjects; the degree major must be an exact match.

 Subject Matter Competency Coursework Evaluation Request Information